Jenrykster/astro-blog/src/content/projects/animeo.md

 **anime tracking**

 Don't you guys love seeing how much time you've wasted in your lives ?
-Up to the time of this writing I've spentan equivalent of 41.9 days watching anime.
+Up to the time of this writing I've spent an equivalent of 41.9 days watching anime.

 But to keep this data accurate I need to keep updating the tracker service somehow.
 Doing it manually is way too tedious and error-prone.
 That's why I prefer automating stuff.